 #4: Chamomile Tea

-Instead of sugary sodas, try chamomile tea for relief.
+Instead of sugary sodas, try chamomile tea for morning sickness relief.
 It helps to keep you hydrated, which is critical for combating nausea.
 It also helps to relax the stomach muscles, which can help relieve nausea.

 Chamomile tea has traditionally been used to treat various gastrointestinal issues, including nausea.
 Especially if you find it hard to rest because of your nausea, chamomile tea can help to both relieve your stomach and get you to sleep.